qianxieve/learngit/readme.txt

 Creating a new branch feature1.

 dev repository
-Creating a new branch dev
+Creating a new branch dev.